Staffs-Code-Cafe/Code-Cafe-Coffee-Machine/README.md

 # ☕ Code Café Discord Bot

-Welcome to the official **Code Café Discord Bot** — built for the **University of Staffordshire** tech and programming community!
+Welcome to the official **Code Café Discord Bot** — built for the **University of Staffordshire** Code Café community!
-This bot is designed to make the Code Café server more interactive, organized, and engaging for developers, students, and tech enthusiasts alike.
+This bot is designed to make the Code Café server more interactive, organized, and engaging for developers and students alike.

 ---